 This project aims to investigate how staff attitudes to home working have changed during Covid-19, and to explore the opportunities for more flexible working in the longer term, in order to reduce work-related travel.

-Led by Dr Andrew Viquerat, Department of Mechanical Engineering Sciences, in collaboration with the University's Estates and Facilities Management team and start-up company IPFT.
+Led by Dr Andrew Viquerat, School of Mechanical Engineering Sciences, in collaboration with the University's Estates and Facilities Management team and start-up company IPFT.

 This project investigates the use of the University campus as a test-bed for autonomous (robotic), conductive, electric vehicle (EV) charging technology.
 The study will explore solutions for the University’s own fleet as well as student, staff and visitor vehicles, examine requirements and constraints, and draw up a plan to meet future EV charging needs on campus.